 Tag: instrument maintenance

-For new and experienced string instrument players alike, the question of strings can be a confusing one.
+For new and experienced string instrument players alike, string choice matters, and the question of which strings to pick can be confusing.
 Walk into any music store and you’ll be faced with a wall of options – different brands, materials, thicknesses…it’s enough to make your head spin!
 But fret not (pun intended!), because this guide will break down the world of strings and help you find your perfect musical match.

 One of the most important things to understand is that string choice is a personal preference.
 Unlike, say, tuning forks which have a single purpose, strings can affect the sound, feel, and even playability of your instrument.
 Here’s why: